 What should I do when I’m in pain?

+There is a “Pain” button on your bedside control panel.
+When you are in pain, press that button.
+Your nurse will be alerted and he or she will come assist you.
 Make sure you tell your nurse the type of discomfort you are feeling, its location and the level of discomfort.
 Your nurse and other members of your health-care team will then work with you to create a treatment plan for your discomfort.
 If you do not have enough relief, are feeling side effects from medication, or have any questions, please let your nurse know.